 Table Of Content

-Additionally, we now know that dysautonomia plays a major role in the development of Autism Spectrum Disorder, Sensory Processing Disorder, PANDAS/PANS, anxiety, and even such common conditions as constipation and digestive disorders.
+Additionally, we now know that dysautonomia plays a major role in the development of Autism Spectrum Disorder, Sensory Processing Disorder, PANDAS/PANS, anxiety, and even such common conditions as constipation and digestive conditions.

 In this article, we’ll explore dysautonomia, its effects on children and teens, and the unique approach to care offered by PX Docs’ Neurologically-Focused Chiropractic Care.
 The goal is to empower parents and caregivers with the knowledge and resources they need to advocate for their child’s health.